Blog

 #Blog #Global #All Categories #Sustainability

-Michael is passionate about animal welfare in the dairy industry and this interview focuses on why he believes that New Zealand grass-fed dairying is a better choice for animal health and wellbeing.
+Michael is passionate about animal welfare in the dairy industry and this interview focuses on why he believes that New Zealand grass-fed dairying can be a better choice for animal health and wellbeing.

 Q. What does animal wellbeing mean to consumers?

-Recent research conducted by Kantar for Fonterra, also showed that consumers see a direct link between the care given to animals and delivering a safe and nutritious product.² In fact, the numbers of new products with animal welfare claims has grown by 90% from 2016 to 20203.
+Research conducted by Kantar for Fonterra, also showed that consumers see a direct link between the care given to animals and delivering a safe and nutritious product².
+In fact, there were almost 8,000 global Food and Beverage products launched in 2023 with animal welfare claims3.

-When it comes to animal wellbeing, New Zealand grass-fed dairying has a lot to offer, including being a better choice for the animals.
-AgResearch, a New Zealand Government Research Institute, has recently published a white paper entitled ‘Pasture-fed livestock production and products: Science behind the narrative’, which shows the benefits to cows of a pasture-based diet when compared to cows in housed animal systems.
+When it comes to animal wellbeing, New Zealand grass-fed dairying has a lot to offer.
+AgResearch, a New Zealand Government Research Institute, has published a white paper entitled ‘Pasture-fed livestock production and products: Science behind the narrative’, which shows the benefits to cows of a pasture-based diet when compared to cows in housed animal systems.
 Researchers considered animal health and wellbeing, including the environment they are raised in and their ability to express their natural behaviours.

 C1 Place

-New Zealand enjoys a temperate climate, excellent rainfall, and abundant sunshine.
+New Zealand enjoys a temperate climate, plentiful rainfall, and abundant sunshine.
 Most of New Zealand has at least 2,000 hours of sunshine annually.
 Because of this, our cows have access to pasture year-round.

-Our Fonterra cows spend on average 97% of their time outside on pasture.
-At over 350 days a year, that’s more than anywhere else in the world.
+Fonterra cows spend over 350 days a year outside grazing on pasture, that's more than anywhere else in the world*.

-They spend most of their time outside breathing fresh air, roaming their paddocks which are part of New Zealand’s vast dairy landscape.4
+They spend most of their time outside being able to exhibit their natural behaviours, socialising with the herd, breathing fresh air and roaming their paddocks which are part of New Zealand’s vast dairy landscape.

 Cows grazing on grass